Mollie Tibbetts' dad: I believe she's still alive, and with somebody she knows

 BROOKLYN, Iowa – Mollie Tibbetts' father revealed to Fox News on Monday he believes his daughter is still alive, and with somebody she knows who is "in over their head."

-The 20-year-old University of Iowa student disappeared from the Brooklyn, Iowa, neighborhood, where she was staying, on the night of July 18.
+The 20-year-old University of Iowa student disappeared from the Brooklyn, Iowa neighborhood where she was staying on the night of July 18.

 "It's totally speculation on my part, but I think Mollie is with someone that she knows, that is in over their head," Rob Tibbetts said.
 "That there was some kind of misunderstanding about the nature of their relationship and at this point they don't know how to get out from under this."